 Like eDirectory, I decided to check out the first three websites of the list above and had to dig a little more to find sites that were not broken or had moved to WP:

-The themes look a lot better than eDirectory’s themes, but it is also evident that the level of possible customization is minimal.
+The themes look much better than eDirectory’s themes, but it is also evident that the level of possible customization is minimal.

 With a similar price tag, I’d expect more options to personalize my directory.